-A penetration test enables organizations to identify vulnerabilities in their applications, infrastructures, and products, before they are exploited to compromise the confidentiality, integrity, and/or availability of data.
-Penetration tests must be driven by talented offensive security experts who are familiar with the current techniques, tactics and procedures used by today’s real-world threat actors.
+A penetration test enables organizations to identify vulnerabilities in their applications, infrastructures, and products.
+That way issues can be remedied before they are exploited to compromise the confidentiality, integrity, and/or availability of data.
+Penetration tests must be driven by talented offensive security experts who are familiar with current techniques, tactics and procedures used by today’s real-world threat actors.

 Penetration Testing vs. Vulnerability Scanning